When is England v Spain on TV and what channel is it on?

 How can I live stream the match?

-If you have a Sky account you can watch stream the fight live using Sky Go and via the app.
+If you have a Sky account you can stream the match live using Sky Go and via the app.

 Alternatively, if you’re not a Sky customer, you can stream the match using a Now TV pass for £7.99.